tomcm39/COVID19_expert_survey/README.md

 Survey dates, the question asked, and the type of answer expected are included.

 ## Consensus distributions
+At the moment consensus distributions were built only for triplet questions.

 ## contact:
 tom mcandrew mcandrew@umass.edu